technomancy/atreus-firmware/readme.md

 Install `gcc-avr` and the
 [teensy loader](http://www.pjrc.com/teensy/loader_cli.html).

-Run `make upload` or `make upload LAYOUT=softdvorak` to use a different layout.
+Run `make upload` with the keyboard plugged in, and then hit the reset button.

+To use another C layout, copy it to `layout.h`.
+To use a JSON layout, run `make jsonlayout LAYOUT=softdvorak`.

 Designed to run on a Teensy 2 but could probably be adapted to run on other USB-capable atmega boards.

-TODO: document double-duty fn behaviour.

 ## Pinout